piyushmakad/MERN-blog-application/readme.txt

 Today,Made DashComments to show all the comments to the admin which is similar to how DashUser componenet is.And made api route for getComments.

+Now,Made DashBoardComp for dashboard to show about recent post,user,comments,etc.
+We use useEffect to render when component mounts or currentUser changes.

+JSX Rendering :- Render a main container div with a flex layout.
+                Display three cards for Total Users, Total Comments, and Total Posts, each with an icon and statistics.

+                Render three tables for recent users, comments, and posts, each with a header and dynamically generated rows from the state.

+                Include buttons to navigate to detailed views for each section.

 ---------------------------------------------------------------------------------------------------